rapidsai/raft/README.md

 You can also install the `libraft-*` conda packages individually using the `mamba` command above.

-After installing RAFT, `find_package(raft COMPONENTS nn distance)` can be used in your CUDA/C++ cmake build to compile and/or link against needed dependencies in your raft target. `COMPONENTS` are optional and will depend on the packages installed.
+After installing RAFT, `find_package(raft COMPONENTS distance distributed)` can be used in your CUDA/C++ cmake build to compile and/or link against needed dependencies in your raft target. `COMPONENTS` are optional and will depend on the packages installed.

 ### Pip